Group Data by Dimension

 This video might show an earlier version of the feature or operation that differs in minor ways from the current version.

-2. For a date dimension, press the ‘Edit Dimension’ button dimension setting next to the field name in the Chart Editor, and set the ‘Level’ to the desired date grouping.
-Then press the ‘Apply’ button submit.
+2. For a date dimension, press the ‘Edit Dimension’ button Edit Dimension next to the field name in the Chart Editor, and set the ‘Level’ to the desired date grouping.
+Then press the ‘Apply’ button Apply.

 What is a dimension?